jeanimal/heuristica/README.md

 # Models

-The package comes with the following models that implement predictPair.
+The package comes with the following models that you can call with predictPair.
+* `logRegModel`: A logistic regression model, a wrapper around R's glm.
+This estimates the probability that one school's drop-out rate is greater than the other and chooses the school with probability greater than 50%.
+* `minModel`: It searches cues in a random order, making a decision based on the first cue that discriminates (has differing values on the two items / schools).
+* `regModel`: A regression model, a wrapper around R's lm to make it easier to compare with heuristics.
+It fits a regression based on the column indices.
+For predictPair, it predicts the criterion for each item in the pair-- e.g. estimates the drop-out rate of each school-- and then predicts the item with the higher estimate-- higher drop-out rate.
+(A variant that fits with an intercept, `regInterceptModel`, is provided in order to confirm prior research results, but it is not recommended for future research.)
+* `singleCueModel`: In the fitting stage, this selects the cue with the higest cue validity.
+It only uses that cue, and if the cue does not discriminate, it guesses.
 * `ttbModel`: An implementation of [Take The Best](http://en.wikipedia.org/wiki/Take-the-best_heuristic).
-It sorts cues in order of cue validity, making a decision based on the first cue that discriminates (has differing values on the two objects).
+In the fitting stage, it sorts cues in order of cue validity.
+When predicting between two items, it finds the highest-validity that discriminates (has differing values on the two items) and bases its prediction on that cue, ignoring other cues.
+The cue used can vary based on the cue values of the two items.
 * `ttbGreedyModel`: Take the Best using conditional cue validity (rather than cue validity).
 * `unitWeightModel`: A [unit-weighted linear model](http://en.wikipedia.org/wiki/Unit-weighted_regression) that uses weights of +1 or -1 only.
 An exception is that a cue with no variance-- every value is the same-- gets a weight of 0.
 Inspired by psychologist Robyn Dawes-- see citation below.
 * `validityWeightModel`: A cue-validity-weighted linear model.
 (In some publications, this was called franklinModel after Ben Franklin.)
-* `regModel`: A regression model, a wrapper around R's lm to make it easier to compare with heuristics.
-It generates a regression formula for you based on the matrix and column indices you give it.
-It generates a prediction for each item in the pair-- e.g. estimates the population of Rostock and the population of Munich-- and then picks the item (city) with the higher estimate.
-* `logRegModel`: A logistic regression model, a wrapper around R's glm.
-This estimates the probability that Rostock is greater than Munich and chooses Rostock if the probability is greater than 50/50.

-You can add your own models by also implementing a function related to __predictPair__, as described in a vignette.
+You can add your own models by also implementing a function related to `predictPair`, as described in a vignette.

 # Data

 The package comes with two data sets used in the book, Simple Heuristics That Make Us Smart.
-* city_population (all binary cues)
-* highschool_dropout
+* `city_population`:  The 83 German cities with more than 100,000 inhabitants in 1993.
+All cues are binary.
+* `highschool_dropout`: Drop-out rates for all 63 Chicago public high school plus associated variables like average students per teacher and percent low income students.
+The data is from 1995.
+All cues are real-valued but some have N/A values.

 # Citations